 Of the 30 hours required for the Master of Arts, at least 20 must be in formal, regularly scheduled course work.
-A minimum of 16 must be at the 6000 level.
+All courses must be at the 6000 level.
 Subject to the satisfaction of above requirements, courses at the 5000 level are acceptable as part of a planned degree program.
 Students may take a maximum of 6 hours in HIS 6914 Directed Research and/or HIS 6908 Independent Study and a maximum of 6 hours in HIS 6925 Colloquia.

 After beginning course work, M.A. students select an advisor in their anticipated major field of study.
 Students arrange their programs and schedules of appropriate courses with their major professor.
-Additionally, the student in consultation with the major professor asks on or two other members (normally one from the major and one from the minor fields) to serve on a supervisory committee.
+Additionally, the student in consultation with the major professor asks one or two other members (normally one from the major and one from the minor fields) to serve on a supervisory committee.
 The student is required to have completed successfully at least 3 credits of course work with each member of his/her committee.
-Students with two unresolved “Incomplete” grades (of any credit total) will not be permitted to register for additional history courses until at least one “Incomplete” grade is resolved.
+Students with two unresolved “Incomplete” grades will not be permitted to register for additional history courses until at least one “Incomplete” grade is resolved.

 Students may opt to do either a thesis or non-thesis tract.